DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Teardrop attack**: exploits reassembly of fragmented IP packets in the fragment offset field (indicating the start position or offset of data contained in a fragemented packet)
 - **Terminal Emulation Protocol**: AKA Telnet, is a command-line protocol designed to provide access between hosts
 - **Unbound (Wireless) Network**: network where the physical layer interconnections are done using radio, light, or some other means (not confined to wires, cables, or fibers); may or may not be mobile
-- **WAF**: Web Application Firewall is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S

 [4.1](#4.1) Assess and implement secure design principles in network architectures (OSG-9 Chpts 11,12)